Reconfiguration of Connected Graph Partitions: Connectedness

-The combination of Theorem~\ref{thm:2conn-alg} and Lemmas~\ref{lem:conn-char}--\ref{lem:BFS} yields the following. \begin{theorem} For a connected graph $G$ with $n$ vertices and $k\in \mathbb{N}$, the switch graph $\Gamma_k(G)$ is connected if and only if $G$ is biconnected or $k+M\geq n$, which can be tested in $O(n+m)$ time, where $m=|E(G)|$. \end{theorem}
+The combination of Theorem~\ref{thm:2conn-alg} and Lemmas~\ref{lem:conn-char}--\ref{lem:BFS} yields the following result. \begin{theorem} For a connected graph $G$ with $n$ vertices and a positive integer $k\le n$, the switch graph $\Gamma_k(G)$ is connected if and only if $G$ is biconnected or $k+M\geq n$, which can be tested in $O(n+m)$ time, where $m=|E(G)|$. \end{theorem}